dineshelavazhagan/goole_lens-ai-/README.md

 # DeepFashion Similarity Search

 ## Overview
+I chose the deep fashion dataset due to my past experience on fashion searches and matches with VTON solutions; this may be the right dataset to run some evaluations on
 This repository provides tools and scripts to preprocess the **DeepFashion** dataset for similarity search tasks.
 The dataset includes images of men's and women's apparel, often featuring models wearing the clothing items.
 The preprocessing steps isolate upper garments, preparing the data for various similarity search implementations.

 ## Dataset